corrode/corrode.github.io/content/blog/async/index.md

 [Stroustrup](https://news.ycombinator.com/item?id=22206779):
 *Inside Rust, there is a smaller, simpler language that is waiting to get out.*
 It is this language that most Rust code should be written in.

+{{ <next_steps context="Deciding whether your Rust application needs async, or where to draw the line?
+Let's review the design together." source="async" /> }}